morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 ```
 Similarly, we can use map to make a group of turtles, but not all of them, perform a sequence of steps.
 To do this, you need to replace `(turtle-names)` with a group of some turtle names: `[:neo :morpheus]`.

+A group of things in square brackets is called a _vector_ in Clojure.
+You can have vectors of names, numbers, or anything else.
+For instance, turtle color is given as a vector of RGB values (numbers).

 Experiment with `map` and `juxt`.

 #### 6. [intermediate] Define your own functions.